sunmer/Typescript-VueJS-and-AWS-template/README.md

 **Step 6 - Amazon Elastic Beanstalk deployment**

+This project is configured to deploy to Elastic Beanstalk and the AWS Elastic Container service.

 Make sure that you have a AWS account setup on your local computer.
 Also make sure that you have the Elastic Beanstalk CLI tool installed. https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html
 Then go to the root folder and execute the following commands: